 The consumption of grapes and grape-derived products, particularly red wine but only at meals, has been associated with numerous health benefits, which include, in addition to the antioxidant/antiradical effect, also anti-inflammatory, cardioprotective, anticancer, antimicrobial, and neuroprotective activities.

 Grapes contain many nutrients such as sugars, vitamins, minerals, fiber and phytochemicals.
-Among the latter, polyphenols are the most important compounds in determining the health effects of the fruit and derived products.
+Among the latter, polyphenols from grapes are the most important compounds in determining the health effects of the fruit and derived products.

 Indeed, grapes are among the fruits with highest content in polyphenols, whose composition is strongly influenced by several factors such as: